collinalexbell/HackMatrix/game-design.md

 #### story generator
 sims or roller coaster tycoon, "no author"
 I might want to add sims elements to my game
+## Content

+Houses can house the content!!!!

+Houses are the apps (lololol)
+- HackMatrix: SICP house
+  - Everyone dressed up as mages
+  - SICP anime girl on the front of the house
+  - Lisp code strewn about the house
+- HackMatrix: Algorithms and Data Structures
+- HackMatrix: Agent
+- HackMatrix: Inception

+- Reddit...
+3d room form?

 ## Mechanics
 ### Economics:
     By the year 2030,